mhashimm/openshift-cartridge-scala/README.md

 In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=mhashimm/openshift-cartridge-typesafe-activator

-On git push, `./activator compile` will be called, then the script `start.sh` at the root of your repo will be called.
+On git push, `sbt compile` will be called, then the script `start.sh` at the root of your repo will be called.

 Example of `start.sh` script:

     #!/bin/bash
-    ./activator run
+    sbt run

 Make sure `start.sh` is an executable file: `chmod +x start.sh`